martinteoharov/pixpox-dev-docs/docs/I. Vision.md

 ### Entity Component System

 The Entity Component System consists of three main parts: entities, components, and systems.
 An entity is an object in the game world that has a unique identifier.
 Components are individual attributes that make up an entity, such as position or health.
-Finally, systems operate on one or more components, allowing entities to move, interact, or behave in some way.
+Finally, systems operate on one or more components, allowing entities to move, interact, or behave in some specified way.

 The primary benefit of using an Entity Component System in game development is that it allows for greater flexibility and reusability of code.
 By separating entities into their component parts, game developers can create more modular and extensible code that can be more easily modified and reused across different types of games.